souris-dev/samosac-jvm/docs/index.md

 Samosa is the name of the language, and `samosac` is the name of the compiler.

 _A samosa playground is currently being developed to allow testing the language from the browser.
-Stay hooked!_
+Stay tuned!_
 ## Table of contents
 {: .no_toc .text-delta }